 Visit the Thermal Spa in Choachi

 If you are looking for the perfect relaxing escape from the smog of Bogota then look no further.
 Just a 1-hour bus ride from Bogota in a town called Choachí you will find Thermales Santa Monica.
-This is the closest Thermal Spa to Bogota and well worth a visit.
+This is the closest Thermal Spa to Bogota and is well worth a visit.

 You can read my full post here.